-- Saskatoon Youth Soccer is not responsible for providing team equipment or jerseys for the teams as well as booking practice times. - Practices are scheduled and determined between the team coaches and the Community Soccer Coordinator. - Player equipment will be picked up by the coach from your Community Soccer Coordinator.
+- Saskatoon Youth Soccer is not responsible for providing team equipment or jerseys for the teams as well as booking practice times. - Practices are scheduled and determined between the team coaches and the Community Soccer Coordinator or Zone. - Player equipment will be picked up by the coach from your Community SoccerCoordinator or Zone.